-An internship contract is an agreement between the employer and intern setting out the rights, responsibilities and duties of both parties.
-It forms the legal relationship between the employer and intern for the duration of the fixed-term internship.
-This agreement is designed to be used for a paid internship, where the intern will be employed for a fixed period of time.
+An Internship Agreement is a contract between an employer and an intern, which sets out the rights, responsibilities, and duties of both parties during an internship.
+Internship Agreements form the basis of the legal relationship between the employer and the intern for the duration of the internship.
+This Agreement is designed to be used for a paid internship, where the intern will be employed for a fixed period of time.

 This document is GDPR compliant.